Rukum District: Geography and Climate

 Rukum district was the northernmost part of Rapti Zone.
 It is in the basin of Bheri River, a major tributary of the Karnali.
 Most of Rukum is drained by west-flowing tributaries such as Uttar Ganga draining Dhorpatan Valley and to the north of that the Sani Bheri draining southern slopes of the western Dhaulagiri Himalaya.

 Elevation ranges from below 800 meters along the Bheri and its lowest tributaries to about 6,000 meters in the Dhaulagiris with a range of climates from sub-tropical to perpetual snow and ice.
 Agricultural use ranges from irrigated rice cultivation through upland cultivation of maize, barley, wheat, potatoes and fruit, to sub-alpine and alpine pasturage reaching about 4,500 meters.

 Demographics

 At the time of the 2011 Nepal census, Rukum District had a population of 208,567.
-Of these, 91.6% spoke Nepali, 5.2% Magar and 2.8% Kham as their first language.
+Of these, 91.6% spoke Nepali, 5.2% Magar and 2.8% Magar Kham as their first language.